uswds/uswds/README.md

 Some components have additional methods for manipulating specific aspects of them based on what they are and what they do.
 These can be found in the component's JS file.

-**If you are using am odern framework such as React/Angular you can import components and initialize it in your libraries dom ready lifecycle event.**
+**If you are using a modern framework such as React/Angular you can import components and initialize it in your libraries dom ready lifecycle event.**

 Importing a modular component.